Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

   robots: "" # custom robot tags (optional)
 ---
 The following questions will help you get the information you need to write kickass copy---*fast*.

+Ask: who else can be a part of this conversation?
+Who can I talk to?

 ***customer persona***
 * What does you typical customer look like?
 What do they want?
 * Why do they want it?
 Why do they want that?
 (Keep going)